This is how we work [Beyond's internal systems]

 Clothing and hairstyle are free

-there's no rule that says you have to wear a suit every day just because you're a new employee.
+There's no rule that new employees have to wear a suit every day.

-People who plan to go out sometimes wear suits.
+Those who have plans to go out may wear suits.

 Luncheon